vishwas1984/LaplaceInterpolation.jl/paper/paper.md

 # Summary

-We introduce a linear-time algorithm for interpolation on a regular multidimensional grid, implemented in the Julia language.
+We implement a linear-time algorithm for interpolation on a regular multidimensional grid, implemented in the Julia language.
 The algorithm is an approximate Laplace interpolation [@press1992] when no parameters are given, and when parameters $m\in\mathbb{Z}$ and $\epsilon > 0$ are set, the interpolant